tiagocosta/video-admin-catalog/README.md

 After that, the encoder service publishes a message informing that the encoding process has been completed.
 The catalog administration service now knows that the video is ready to be streamed and updates its status.

-Moreover, there is a Kafka Connect plugged in this service to replicate the video catalog data to others services that need it.

-ps: this project is under development and uses concepts of Domain Driven Design and Clean Architecture
+This project uses concepts of Domain Driven Design and Clean Architecture.

 ## Dependencies
-Java 17
+- Java 17

-Spring Boot 3
+- Spring Boot 3

-RabbitMQ
+- RabbitMQ

-MySQL
+- MySQL

-Flyway
+- Flyway

-Test-containers
+- Test-containers

-Google Cloud Storage
+- Google Cloud Storage

-Kafka Connect
+- Elastic Stack (Elasticsearch, Kibana, Logstash and Filebeat)